 In connection with each of the first and second closings of the 2022 Notes we also issued warrants to purchase 38,894 shares of the Company's common stock.
-The warrants have an exercise price of \$24.07 and are exercisable for five years following issuance of the 2022 Notes.
-The issuance of these warrants required us to reduce the conversion price of the 2021 Notes and the exercise price of the outstanding warrants associated with the 2021 Notes to \$187.20.
+The warrants have a current exercise price of \$3.64 and are exercisable for five years following issuance of the 2022 Notes.